The pandemic has highlighted the value of high-quality video streaming, for both work and entertainment.

 But the patent position regarding HEVC is unusually complex.
 As in other standards-based technologies, patents declared to a standard are licensed on fair, reasonable and non-discriminatory (FRAND) terms.

-There are many thousands of patents declared essential to the standard, owned by many different entities (see figure 1, above) and registered in many different jurisdictions (see figures 2 and 3).
+There are many thousands of patents declared essential to the standard.
+They are owned by many different entities (see figure 1, above) and registered in many different jurisdictions (see figures 2 and 3).

 Patent pools make it easier for implementers of the standard to obtain licenses by paying one royalty for access to SEPs from multiple patentees.